pendulum-project/ntpd-rs/docs/man/ntp.toml.5.md

 ## `[observability]`
 Settings in this section configure how you can observe the behavior of the daemon.
-Currently the daemon can be observed either through the logs or by retrieving several key metrics either through ntp-ctl(8) or through ntp-metrics-exporter(8).
+Currently, the daemon can be observed either through the logs or by retrieving several key metrics either through ntp-ctl(8) or through ntp-metrics-exporter(8).